Chemicals / REACH / Biocides

 The Biocidal Products Notification Ordinance further provides that all biocidal products that are to be marketed in Germany must be notified to the Authorisation Unit.

-Under the PIC procedure (Prior Informed Consent) and the CFC (Chlorofluorocarbon) procedure in accordance with Regulation (EC) No 2037/2000, the Federal Office for Chemicals / Authorisation of Biocides carries out the relevant notification procedures and has the duty to report to the European Commission.
-Such tasks are also allotted to it under the POP (Persistent Organic Pollutants) procedure, of the Stockholm Convention.
+Under the PIC procedure (Prior Informed Consent) and the CFC (Chlorofluorocarbon) procedure in accordance with Regulation (EC) No 1005/2009, the Federal Office for Chemicals carries out the relevant notification procedures and has the duty to report to the European Commission.
+Such tasks are also assigned to it under the POP (Persistent Organic Pollutants) procedure of the Stockholm Convention.

 Bundesanstalt für Arbeitsschutz und Arbeitsmedizin